Scale invariance and superfluid turbulence: Introduction

 The model presented can accommodate both filaments and condensates which appear in all approaches used to describe superfluid turbulence.
 The locus of the zeros of the condensate field gives the location of the filaments, which are modelled as currents coupled to the gauge field supported only on the filaments.
 An effective theory for the Schroedinger field is obtained by integrating out the gauge field from the theory.
 This produces the action for a GP-like system, while the effective theory for the filaments is that of Wilson lines interacting through the Chern Simons term.
 This leads to a Biot-Savart type of interaction between the filaments.
 This interaction can be used to estimate the velocity of separation between a pair of filaments that collide.
 The result we obtain, valid for small times, is in agreement with the experimental results \cite{srineevasan}.
+Let us point out that the present approach examines the consequences of the idea of local scale invariance but does not seek to furnish a picture of the emergence of Kolmogorov scaling microscopically or, for instance, by vortex tangles and Kelvin-wave turbulence caused by Kelvin waves on a single vortex.
+It provides an effective theory for a locally scale invariant system, superfluidity being an interesting example.

 The plan of the article is as follows.
 In section~\ref{s:action} we derive the unique scale invariant action starting from the action of a free Schroedinger field.
 A solution to the equations of motion for a special arrangement of filaments is presented in section~\ref{s:soln}.
 In section~\ref{s:effective} we obtain effective theories for the Schroedinger field and Wilson lines before concluding in section~\ref{s:conclu}.